Go to content

 Enjoy our original recipe for applewood-smoked trout.
 Less expensive than salmon, its flesh is tender and delicate.
 At your fishmonger's, be sure to choose French trout, label rouge or organic.

-There's nothing quite like a slice of toast spread with butter, honey, jam or even savoury bread.
-For 100% homemade bread, you can bake your bread in the Kokko, thanks to the ceramic stone.
-With your home-made bread or bread from the baker's, after cutting fairly thick slices, you put it to brown on the grill over hot but not burning coals .
-The aim is not to burn the bread, but to toast it.
-The taste has nothing to do with the toaster!
-Country, wholemeal, seeded, rye, baguette, bagel or muffin: toast them all for delicious recipes like these bagels with smoked bacon!
+There's nothing like a slice of toasted bread spread with butter, honey, jam or even as a savoury tartine.
+For 100% homemade, it is quite possible to bake your bread in the Kokko thanks to the ceramic stone.
+With your homemade bread or bread from the baker, after cutting fairly thick slices, put it to brown on the grill over hot but not burning embers.
+The goal is not to burn the bread but to toast it.
+In terms of flavour, it has nothing to do with that of a toaster!
+Country, wholemeal, seed, rye, baguette, bagel or muffin: grill them all to make delicious recipes like these homemade smoked bacon bagels!

 Pancakes and crepes